B-Hartley/drinkaware/TROUBLESHOOTING.md

 **Solution:**
 1. Check the release notes for breaking changes
-2. Since version 0.3.0, the service parameters have changed to use `drink_type_selector` and separate fields for standard and custom drinks
+2. As of version 0.3.0, the service parameters have changed to remove the account_name option:
-3. Update your scripts and automations to use the new parameter structure:
    ```yaml
    # Before (version 0.2.x and earlier):
    service: drinkaware.log_drink